-- Consider the risks and decide if adequate provisions are in place to prevent accidents occurring, or whether additional precautions need to be put in place
+- Consider the risks and decide if adequate provisions are in place to prevent accidents occurring, or whether additional precautions need to be put in place.

-- Record your findings
+- Record your findings.

-- Review your risk assessment policy from time to time (best practise is at least annually) and update it if necessary, especially if new hazards are introduced to the workplace
+- Review your risk assessment policy from time to time (best practise is at least annually) and update it if necessary, especially if new hazards are introduced to the workplace.

 However, even if you have fewer than 5 people working in your premises, all businesses are still required by law to carry out and maintain regular risk assessments.
-If you have fewer than 5 employees, you are not required by law to write down your risk assessment, put this is still best practice so that you can evidence your assessment in future should you need to do so.
+If you have fewer than 5 employees, you are not required by law to write down your risk assessment, but this is still best practice so that you can evidence your assessment in future should you need to do so.

 For a simple way to record your risk assessment, follow the template below:

 |Step up to kitchen

 Risk of trips or falls

-|All staff||High||None||Immediate required actions:
+|Immediate required actions:

 Conducting regular risk assessments may cost more in the short-term, as you spend money to improve conditions, but you will protect yourself from the risk of fines or being sued by an employee or member of the public who might be injured on your premises.